KGCraig/Urban-Scene-Data-Annotation/README.md

 This project focuses on creating a robust dataset for training AI models to detect various objects in an urban environment.
 Four types of annotation are applied:

-- Cars and pedestrians are labeled using **instance segmentation** so models can distinguish between individual instances.
+- Cars and pedestrians are labeled using **instance segmentation**, so models can distinguish between individual instances.

-- Road surfaces are labeled using **semantic segmentation** because models only need to classify every pixel as a road or not a road, and individual road segments to not require a unique ID.
+- Road surfaces are labeled using **semantic segmentation** because models only need to classify every pixel as a road or not a road, and individual road segments do not require a unique ID.

 - Traffic signs use **bounding boxes** because they are typically small, and the model mainly needs to know location and class of signs.
 This also increases the speed and efficiency of annotating an image.